 When you first enter it, it looks like the lobby of your typical high school (or small, college) gym.
 That then opens into a larger gymnasium/auditorium area where some local college/high school teams play.
 The scene took me back to my country roots.
 The gymnasium reminded me of the one I spent many a Friday night in during my high school years back in Indiana (basketball is big there too, in case you were wondering). 😉

-I was impressed by the wide variety of themes that have been showcased on the walls of the palace throughout the years, relating to natural phenomena, worldwide events (such as the World Wars) and the culture and activities familiar to the northern plains.
+I was impressed by the wide variety of themes that have been showcased on the walls of the palace throughout the years, relating to natural phenomena, worldwide events (such as the World Wars) as well as the culture and activities familiar to the Northern Plains.
 I was also intrigued by the effort required to design and construct the various murals that cover the walls every year.
 (I can also recommend the YUMMY popcorn sold at the concession stand! 🤤 )